mindstudio-ai/mindstudio-node/README.md

 ### Version Control

-We recommend committing your `.mindstudio.json` file to version control.
-This ensures:
+Commit `.mindstudio.json` to version control to ensure:

-- Consistent worker/workflow configurations across your team
+- Consistent worker configurations across your team
 - Type definitions can be regenerated on new installations
-- Changes to your AI workflows can be tracked over time
+- AI workflow changes can be tracked

 ### Post-Install Type Generation

-To ensure type definitions are always up-to-date after package installation, add a postinstall script to your `package.json`:
+Add to your `package.json`:

 ```json
 {